jonoirwinrsa/github-cognito-openid-wrapper/README.md

 ### How do I use this to implement Cognito logins in my app?

 Login requests from your app go directly to Cognito, rather than this shim.
-This is because the shim sits only between Cognito and GitHub, not between your app and GitHub.
+This is because the shim sits only between Cognito and Slack, not between your app and Slack.
 See the [Cognito app integration instructions](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-integration.html) for more details.

-### Can I use this shim to connect to GitHub directly from another OpenID client?
+### Can I use this shim to connect to Slack directly from another OpenID client?

 Yes.
 This implementation isn't complete, as it focusses exclusively on Cognito's requirements.
 However, it does follow the OpenID spec, and is